otapi/Backup2Cloud/README.md

 # Backup 2 Cloud
 Backup specific folders and upload to a cloud provider.
 The uploaded files are 7zipped and encrypted locally.
 Uploads only those packages which were changed since last backup.

-Currently only Google Drive is supported, but can handle more accounts.
+Currently only Google Drive is supported, but can handle multiple accounts.
 ## Install and Setup
 Requirements: Python 3.6.
 Install the package via pip: